 - 22.1 Official instructions will be given to drivers by means of the signals laid out in the Code.
 Competitors must not use flags or lights similar to these. - 22.2 Save where these Sporting Regulations require otherwise, pit lane and track discipline and safety measures will be the same for all practice sessions as for the race. - 22.3 Other than by driving on the track, Competitors are not permitted to attempt to alter the grip of any part of the track surface. - 22.4 If a car stops on the track it shall be the duty of the marshals to remove it as quickly as possible so that its presence does not constitute a danger or hinder other competitors.
-Under no circumstances may a driver stop his car on the track without justifiable reason.

-If any mechanical assistance received during the race results in the car re-joining the stewards may exclude him from the race (other than under Article 22.7(d).
+Under no circumstances may a driver stop his car on the track without justifiable reason. - If any mechanical assistance received during the race results in the car re-joining the stewards may disqualify him from the race (other than under Article 22.7(d). - 22.5 A driver who abandons a car must leave it in neutral or with the clutch disengaged, with the ERS shut down and with the steering wheel in place.